aaronArinder/doots/readme.md

 ### Adding unstable channel

 Some packages need to come from the unstable channel (e.g., as of writing, neovim v0.6).
+You must do this for `home-manager` to work correctly.
 Make the unstable channel available system-wide:

 ```
 sudo nix-channel --add https://nixos.org/channels/nixpkgs-unstable unstable